Skip to content Skip to footer navigation

 A stark white fridge in a dramatic, dark-coloured kitchen will stand out (and maybe not in a good way).
 Similarly, a slick modern fridge might be at odds with a more homely or retro kitchen style.

-A fridge should last you around 10 years, so consider whether you'll still love that funky finish or racy red colour in a decade's time
+A fridge should last you around 10 years – will you still love that funky finish or racy red colour in a decade's time?

 And what's on the outside matters – not only in terms of appearance.
 Some stainless steel exteriors are prone to marks from fingerprints and other smudges.
 They may look great, but is that really worth the time you'll spend constantly cleaning it?